-Wherever you go, you can bring all your finances with you with the SoFi Money® app.
-With SoFi Money, users can have access to all their finances in one spot thanks to the mobile-first cash management account.
+Wherever you go, you can bring all your finances with you with the SoFi Checking and Savings® app.
+With SoFi Checking and Savings, users can have access to all their finances in one spot thanks to the mobile-first checking and savings account.

-And, with the cash management account, users can pay bills, deposit checks, and send friends and family money, all through the app.
+And, with the checking and savings account, users can pay bills, deposit checks, and send friends and family money, all through the app.

-And with SoFi Money, withdrawing cash is fee-free at 55,000+ ATMs worldwide.
+And with SoFi Checking and Savings, withdrawing cash is fee-free at 55,000+ ATMs worldwide.